 Theatre Lab III builds on the skills acquired in Theatre Lab I and II, and provides students with supervised experiences in creating, mounting, and running a theatrical production.
 This class emphasizes the importance of teamwork, and expands on practical skills involved with creating a production, including planning and preparation, the rehearsal process, the technical rehearsal process, realizing a fully staged production, and striking stage equipment and materials post-production.
 Each student's particular assignment is negotiated between the faculty and the student, and is based on the student's experience, abilities, and interests.
-Prereguisite(s): DRA 181 - Theatre Lab II.
+Prerequisite(s): DRA 181 - Theatre Lab II.

-DRA 281 - Theatre Lab IV 1.0 Credit(s) Lecture 0 Lab/Clinical 3 Theatre Lab IV builds on the skills acquired in Theatre Lab I, II, and III, and provides students with supervised experiences in creating, mounting, and running a theatrical production.
-This class emphasizes the importance of teamwork, and expands on practical skills involved with creating a production, including planning and preparation, the rehearsal process, the technical rehearsal process, realizing a fully staged production, and striking stage equipment and materials post-production.
+DRA 281 - Theatre Lab IV 1.0 Credit(s) Lecture 0 Lab/Clinical 3 production, including planning and preparation, the rehearsal process, the technical rehearsal process, realizing a fully staged production, and striking stage equipment and materials post-production.
 Each student's particular assignment is negotiated between the faculty and the student, and is based on the student's experience, abilities, and interests.
-Prerequisite(s): DRA 280 - Theatre Lab III.